-Iron nutrition: don’t let a deficiency hamper your endurance performance!
+Iron nutrition: don’t let a deficiency hamper your performance!

-Andrew Hamilton explains why iron deficiency is common in endurance athletes and how to avoid it
+Andrew Hamilton explains why iron deficiency is common in athletes and how to avoid it

 It is one of life’s paradoxes that many of the most familiar features turn out on closer inspection to be the most complex.
 And so it is with nutrition.
 Take, for example, iron, one of the most familiar and researched yet, arguably, least ‘sexy’ nutrients.
 Most athletes know that iron is a mineral required for the formation of the red blood cells used to transport oxygen to hardworking muscles, and that insufficiency of iron causes anaemia, characterised by fatigue, listlessness and a general lack of energy.
 Because of this, they also know that maintaining iron status and checking red blood cell or haemoglobin(Hb) levels is vital for performance.